eBay/goose/README.md

   url: identity-control.example.org/
 ```

-When a given repository updates their `alarms.yaml` file, we get the newest
+When one of our repositories updates their `alarms.yaml` file, goose will fetch
-version of that file sent to the relevant url.
+the newest version of that file sent to the relevant url.

-In the group permissions, we send over the old file in addition to the new one
+In the group permissions, goose sends over the old file (e.g. before the change
+was made) in addition to the new one, if any `OWNERS.yaml` or `OWNERS.json`
-and match `OWNERS.yaml` or `OWNERS.json` files in any folder.
+files match in any folder.

 This is the format of the config in this repository to get the functionality to
 work.